I am determined to see things differently.

 I didn’t feel rage at her and yet I knew it must be true.
 So I asked myself what I would do or say if I was not holding back.
 What if I couldn’t really hurt her, and what if no one knew how I looked and felt?
 I relaxed my social filters and just allowed myself to imagine the scenario.
 I felt the intense rage Jesus talks about, and I imagined grabbing her phone and beating her about the head with it.
 Yikes!
 Good thing we have those filters!

-Actually, it only seemed like she triggered it.
 The earlier lessons have caused me to look at the world differently.
 I now see images I have made.
 So the rage came first, and then the image of a lady holding up the line was projected outward.
-She was not the cause of the rage, but was only representative of that rage.
+She was not the cause of the rage but was only representative of that rage.
 So where did the rage come from?
 I’m sure that we will learn more about that later.
 Right now I am happy to allow these lessons to help me see differently.
 I don’t really need to understand in order for that to happen.

 This lesson was really helpful this morning.
 I have been especially impacted by these first lessons this year.
 The Holy Spirit is helping me to embrace the truth that nothing that I see with my eyes is real and that it is all just images that represent my beliefs being projected outward for my viewing pleasure.
 Or often, for my viewing displeasure.
 I have gained a real feeling for that.
 When I get caught up in the story (projected beliefs) and start feeling like they are real, I have a visual the Holy Spirit gave me to help me back out of the story and remember where I really am, that is, safely in the Heart of God.
 I see myself stepping out of the story, detaching from it, and seeing just the lesson it holds for me.